Copytrack.com False Claims – *In Progress*

 1. It has to be from Copytrack.com (required)

-6. Is the case closed? (not required, but I would like to know)
+6. Is the case closed?
+(Required)

 8. Did you contact them?
 If not, I would like to know details about the notices, especially if they sent a lower amount to those who did not respond.
 On the other end, how many times have you had to email to get a result or give up? (optional, but a plus)